 DataPlus+ provides potential employees with the opportunity to work from home.
 A vital component of this particular company is the sensitivity of the data with which they work.
-Job seekers should understand that respect for the privacy of the information shared is of the utmost importance.
+Job seekers should understand that respect for the privacy of the information shared is paramount.

 iDictate is a transcription service that caters to a wide variety of fields.
-From religious sermons to law enforcement recordings, iDictate is bound to provide work that is interesting and engaging.
+From religious sermons to law enforcement recordings, iDictate is bound to provide interesting and engaging work.

 Clickworker enables individuals to work in data entry in a variety of areas.
-Individuals work on a freelance basis and can create schedules that suit their needs.
+Individuals work freelance and can create schedules that suit their needs.

 DionData Solutions serves a variety of clients.
-If you have experience in anything from health care to subscription fulfillment, this may be a good fit.
+This may be a good fit if you have experience in anything from health care to subscription fulfillment.
 It is the perfect opportunity for you to tap into those skills to gain employment from the comfort of your couch.

-Kendall Creek Communications is the sister company of Birch Creek Communications.
 Kendall Creek Communications’ transcription services focus on legal documents.
-In some circumstances, you will have to obtain a security clearance to work with their clients.
+In some circumstances, you must obtain a security clearance to work with clients.